Seattle Underground

 The Great Seattle Fire (June 6, 1889)

-The history of Seattle’s Great Fire and its subsequent underground city is a fascinating chapter in the development of the city.
-Here’s a breakdown of these two interconnected events:
+The story of Seattle’s Great Fire and the emergence of its underground city is a remarkable chapter in the city’s history.
+Here's an overview of these two closely linked events:

-Location: The fire started in a woodworking shop in downtown Seattle, near what is now Pioneer Square.
+Location: The fire broke out in a woodworking shop located in downtown Seattle, near what is now Pioneer Square.

-Scale: The fire consumed 25 city blocks, including the entire downtown business district.
-It destroyed most of Seattle's central business area.
+Scale: The fire devastated 25 city blocks, including the entire downtown business district, effectively wiping out most of Seattle's central commercial area.

 Despite the widespread destruction, there were no deaths directly attributed to the fire.